Philip Bujak: Father

 His father, Jan Felix Bujak was born in Sytno, Pomorske in northern Poland in 1919.
 He escaped from Nazi occupied Europe and joined the Free Polish Army in Italy, serving with the 3rd Heavy Machine Gun Battalion, 3rd Carpathian Division, 2nd Corps, at the battle of Monte Cassino.
 He was awarded the Krzyż Walecznych (Cross of Valour) and the Monte Cassino Cross.
 His father also fought in the battles for Ancona and Bologna in 1944 - 1945 and his battalion was credited with the taking of Monte della Crescia in July 1944.
 He was also the regimental chess champion and spoke five languages.

 Personal life

-Philip Bujak is a former Liveryman of the Worshipful Company of Gardeners and a former Freeman of the Worshipful Company of Educators.
-Due to a deteriorating heart condition, serious depression and eventual heart failure, Bujak stepped down from his professional and public roles in 2014.
-In private life he remained dedicated to writing and publishing books.
+Bujak is a former Liveryman of the Worshipful Company of Gardeners and a former Freeman of the Worshipful Company of Educators.

-Bujak lodged a Personal Injury Claim against the Trustees of The Montessori St Nicholas Charity in 2015.
-This eventually collapsed as a result of counter claims by the trustees of the St Nicholas Charity and, after three contentious trials lasting 15 weeks over 18 months (the first having collapsed due to the unexpected death of his co-defendant in a car accident the day prior to the start of his defence testimony), in July 2018 Bujak was given a six-year sentence by a judge at Southwark Crown Court, having been found guilty of fraud.
+Bujak lodged a personal injury claim against the Trustees of The Montessori St Nicholas Charity in 2015.
+This eventually collapsed as a result of counter claims by the trustees of the St Nicholas Charity and, after three contentious trials lasting 15 weeks over 18 months (the first having collapsed due to the unexpected and tragic death of his co-defendant Andrew Penny in a car accident the day prior to the start of their defence testimony), in July 2018 Bujak was given a six-year sentence by a judge at Southwark Crown Court, having been found guilty of fraud.
+He was later released early on appeal in September 2020.

-His eldest daughter is the climate and CoOperation Hull activist Gully Bujak.